Farm holidays with children: special experiences for little explorers

 Farmhouse apartment with breakfast

-- 1 week summer holidays (July/August) in South Tyrol
+- 1 week summer vacation (July/August) in South Tyrol

 - Pool, playground, activities with children (feeding animals)